Space Invaders: In media

 Musicians have drawn inspiration for their music from Space Invaders.
 Soon after the game's arcade release, the Japanese synthpop group Yellow Magic Orchestra reproduced Space Invaders sounds in its 1978 self-titled album and hit single "Computer Game"; the latter sold over 400,000 copies in the United States.
 The next year, the band Funny Stuff released "Disco Space Invaders" in Japan and songwriters Russell Dunlop and Bruce Brown released "Space Invaders" in Australia as the group Player One.
-The trend continued in 1980 with two more songs titled "Space Invaders"; one on The Pretenders' self-titled album and another by WGCL disc jockey Victor Blecman.
+The trend continued in 1980 with two more songs titled "Space Invaders"; one on the Pretenders' self-titled album and another by WGCL disc jockey Victor Blecman.

 As part of the game's 30th anniversary, Taito showcased a music video for the 30th Anniversary Special Compilation Album in its Taito Station stores.
 Shown is the Taito Station in Akihabara.

 Decades later, Video Games Live performed audio from Space Invaders as part of a special retro "Classic Arcade Medley" in 2007.
-In honor of the game's 30th anniversary, Taito produced an album titled Space Invaders 2008 that features music inspired by the game.
+In honor of the game's 30th anniversary, Taito produced an album, Space Invaders 2008, that features music inspired by the game.
 Released by Avex Trax in December 2008, the album includes six songs that were originally in the PSP version of Space Invaders Extreme.
 Taito produced a Space Invaders-themed animated music video to promote the album.
 Initially showcased only in its chain of stores (Taito Station) starting in April 2008, the company later released the video on DVD in October 2008.